robindrost/docs-1/docs/android-sdk.md

 ### Duration

 #### Get the duration of the stream.
-For Live streams returns the duration since the start of the stream.
+For Live streams returns the duration since the start of the stream

 ```java
 long duration = playerView.getDuration();